Development Guide#

 ln -s config/.pre-commit-config.yaml .pre-commit-config.yaml

-ln -s config/pyproject.toml pyproject.toml
+ln -s config/uv.toml uv.toml

 # change <project_name> to the name of the project